carpentries/carpentries.org/content/posts/2025/01/sunsetting-styles-support-incubator.md

 In recognition of this, the Curriculum Team will support the transition of Incubator lessons to use the Workbench over the next 12 months.

-### Lesson Transition Coworking Sessions
+### Workbench Transition Coworking Sessions
-To help Incubator developers migrate their own lessons to the Workbench, the Curriculum Team will host monthly online Lesson Transition Coworking Sessions on FIXME at FIXME and FIXME.
+To help Incubator developers migrate their own lessons to the Workbench, the Curriculum Team will host monthly online Workbench Transition Coworking Sessions on the last Monday of each month.
-You can find the details of these sessions on [the community calendar](https://carpentries.org/community/events/).
+You can find the details of these sessions on [the community calendar](https://carpentries.org/community/events/) and [the Community Events Etherpad](https://pad.carpentries.org/community-sessions-2025).

 Join these sessions to ask questions and get help with the process of migrating a lesson project/projects from _styles_ to the Workbench.